BroadcomMFD/broadcom-product-scripts/endevor/ServiceNow-Interface/README.md

 ## What is in this folder

-For Endevor to query ServiceNow, there are several choices.
+For Endevor to query ServiceNow, there are at least two choices.
 They give you the opportunity to choose a method most compatible to your skills and site requirements.
 Two methods are located within sub-folders in this section.

-- **COBOL+REXX+WebEnablementToolkit** - contains items that leverage [IBM's Web Enablement Toolkit](https://www.ibm.com/docs/en/zos/3.2.0?topic=languages-zos-client-web-enablement-toolkit), avoiding any dependencies on off-host and Open Source items.
+- **COBOL+REXX+WebEnablementToolkit** - contains items that leverage [IBM's Web Enablement Toolkit](https://www.ibm.com/docs/en/zos/3.2.0?topic=languages-zos-client-web-enablement-toolkit), avoiding any dependencies for off-host and Open Source items.

-- **COBOL+REXX+PythonOrGolang-Example** - contains items that depend on a simple Python or a GoLang member, instead of using the Web Enablement Toolkit.
+- **COBOL+REXX+PythonOrGolang-Example** - contains items that depend use a simple Python or a GoLang member on USS, instead of using the Web Enablement Toolkit.

-Open each folder to find additional details for each approach.
+Open each folder to find additional details.

-Processing starts with an Endevor action, such as an element Generate or a package create.
-Endevor then calls a COBOL exit.
-The COBOL examples collect exit block information from Endevor and pass it to a REXX subroutine.
-Rexx then calls the python code to query ServiceNow.
-The results of the query return as a JSON string, which is visible to both the Python and REXX.
+The processing begins with an Endevor action, such as generating an element or creating a package.
+These actions trigger an Endevor-engaged COBOL exit.
+The COBOL examples gather exit block information from Endevor and transmit it to a REXX subroutine.
+The COBOL exits are expected to remain static.
+Ultimately, REXX, Python, or GoLang will perform the query to ServiceNow.
+The query's response is a JSON string, which can then be further examined as required.